-Therefore, the product of the equations \eqref{eqn:comp_w} for all $1 \leq i\leq n$ is trivial up to sign.
-If we change the orientation of a segment lying the boundary of $R$, the sign of two etas should be change.
-Therefore, the product of the equations \eqref{eqn:comp_w} for all $1 \leq i\leq n$ does not depend on the orientation of segments.
-We proved the case when the boundary of $R$ is alternating, but one can prove similarly for other cases.
+Therefore, the product of the equations \eqref{eqn:comp_w} over $1 \leq i\leq n$ is the trivial identity (up to sign).
+If we change the orientation of a boundary segment of $R$, the sign of two etas should change.
+Therefore, the product of the equations \eqref{eqn:comp_w} over $1 \leq i\leq n$ does not depend on the orientation of segments.
+We have proved the case when the boundary of $R$ is alternating, and one can prove other cases similarly.